CrossRef/rest-api-doc/README.md

 The prefix of a Crossref DOI does **NOT** indicate who currently owns the DOI.
 It only reflects who originally registered the DOI.
 Crossref metadata has an **owner_prefix** element that records the current owner of the Crossref DOI in question.

 Crossref also has member IDs for depositing organisations.
 A single member may control multiple owner prefixes, which in turn may control a number of DOIs.
-When looking at works published by a certain organisaton, member IDs and the member routes should be used.
+When looking at works published by a certain organisation, member IDs and the member routes should be used.

 ### Notes on dates